ChickenNuggetsK/sorting_algorithm/README.md

 # sorting_algorithm
-A grouping of many sorting algorithms in various languages (ongoing project)
+A grouping of many sorting algorithms in various languages (python) (ongoing project)